OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction

 \section{Introduction}

-Time-series anomaly detection (TAD) \cite{DCT-GAN, AnomalyTransformer, OmniAnomaly, TS-ARN} refers to the detection of a series of points with temporal continuity to identify time points or ranges that deviate from normal patterns.
-TAD holds significant importance in various fields, including fault detection and troubleshooting in industrial systems \cite{Industry1, Industry2}, Internet services \cite{Internet1, GASF, Internet2, EfficientKPI}, sensors \cite{Sensor1, Sensor2, Sensor3, Sensor4}.
+Time-series anomaly detection (TAD) \cite{AnomalyTransformer, OmniAnomaly, TS-SL} refers to the detection of a series of points with temporal continuity to identify time points or ranges that deviate from normal patterns.
+TAD is of significant importance in various fields, including fault detection and troubleshooting in industrial systems \cite{Industry3, Industry2}, Internet services \cite{GASF, Diner, EfficientKPI}, sensors \cite{Sensor1, Sensor2, Sensor5, Sensor4}.
 Detectors used for anomaly detection can be supervised or unsupervised, with their performance typically evaluated using manually annotated labels.
-Operators compare the outputs of the detector with the ground truth labels and calculate one or more metrics to evaluate the performance.
-In the context of binary classification, classical point-wise (\textit{PW}) metrics such as precision, recall, receiver operating characteristic (ROC) curve, and area under the ROC curve (AUROC) are commonly employed for the performance evaluation of general anomaly detection tasks\cite{usePW1, usePW2}.
-In the point-wise metrics, precision indicates the proportion of correctly identified positive points among all points predicted as positive, while recall represents the proportion of accurately predicted positive points relative to the total number of actual positive points.
+Operators compare the detector output with the ground truth labels and calculate one or more metrics to evaluate TAD performance.
+In the context of binary classification, classical point-wise metrics (\textit{PW}) such as precision, recall, receiver operating characteristic (ROC) curve, and area under the ROC curve (AUROC) are commonly employed for performance evaluation of general anomaly detection tasks\cite{usePW3, usePW4}.
+In point-wise metrics, precision indicates the proportion of correctly identified positive points among all points predicted as positive, while recall represents the proportion of accurately predicted positive points relative to the total number of actual positive points.